-By Amy Wheeler, VP of Memberships at Learning Courage
+By Amy Wheeler, Executive Director at Learning Courage

 September 15, 2021

-As VP of Membership at Learning Courage and a survivor, my unwavering conviction for the need for Learning Courage was reinforced yesterday when listening to the courageous and painful testimony of four gymnasts in front of the Senate Judiciary.
+As the Executive Director at Learning Courage and a survivor, my unwavering conviction for the need for Learning Courage was reinforced yesterday when listening to the courageous and painful testimony of four gymnasts in front of the Senate Judiciary.
 Our systems need to radically change in order to stop abuse and promote healing.

 Today I feel like a victim not a survivor.
 Caught in my body as if back in the abuse, caught in the shame, vulnerability and despair instead of the strength, courage and resilience of my more familiar survivor self.

 There are so many of us.
 So many children abused by adults, let down by the adults and the systems that are supposed to protect us.
 I am a survivor of abuse after abuse after abuse.
 A victim of trusted adults harming kids and not doing the right thing.
 A victim of trusted adults doing the absolute wrong thing.
 A victim of trusted adults and trusted systems perpetrating more harm.
 Over and over and over again.
 As if the sexual abuse was not enough, then there is the neglect, the disbelief, the mixed messages, the lack of action.
 The harm done in the guise of support, once again.
 Betrayal.
 Re-victimization.
 From the organizations, the government, and the people we are supposed to trust to protect us and care about us.
 How many times can we be abused?
 What is the cost?